50 Cent: Bulletproof

-50 Cent: Bulletproof is an action third person shooter video game developed by Genuine Games and published by Vivendi Universal Games for the PlayStation 2 and Xbox, which released on November 17, 2005.
-The game was reworked into a PlayStation Portable version titled 50 Cent: Bulletproof G Unit Edition, with a top-down perspective, which released in 2006.
+50 Cent: Bulletproof is an action third person shooter video game developed by Genuine Games and published by Vivendi Universal Games for the PlayStation 2 and Xbox, which was released on November 17, 2005.
+The game was reworked into a PlayStation Portable version titled 50 Cent: Bulletproof G Unit Edition, with a top-down perspective, which was released in 2006.
 A sequel, 50 Cent: Blood on the Sand, was released in 2009.

-The story revolves around the titular 50 Cent, a rapper searching for vengeance against the hitmen who attempted to murder him.
-The game features members of the G-Unit rap crew as a gang.
-Dr. Dre plays an arms dealer, Eminem plays a corrupt police officer, and DJ Whoo Kid plays himself as a person selling "bootlegged" music (of the G-Unit camp) out of his trunk.
+The story revolves around the titular rapper searching for vengeance against the hitmen who attempted to murder him.
+The game features members of the G-Unit rap crew as a gang, along with Dr. Dre playing an arms dealer, Eminem playing a corrupt police officer, and DJ Whoo Kid playing himself as a person selling "bootlegged" music (of the G-Unit camp) out of his trunk.
 A soundtrack album, titled Bulletproof, was released by DJ Red Heat's Shadyville Entertainment.
 It won "Best Original Song" in the 2005 Spike TV Video Game Awards.

 Gameplay

-50 Cent: Bulletproof gameplay is linear and focused on third person shooting, with use of a cover system, while promoting a run and gun play style, all taking place in an open world with individually designed levels or arenas.
+Gameplay is linear and focused on third person shooting, with use of a cover system, while promoting a run and gun play style, all taking place in an open world with individually designed levels or arenas.

 The player can run, jump, use movable objects as cover and loot defeated enemies.
 The game offers a wide variety of weapons to choose from which can be purchased using in-game currency.
 The player can carry multiple weapons at the same time and freely swap between them while in combat.
 The player is often accompanied by AI companions during missions, who assist the player by engaging enemies and repeating helpful game hints.
 These characters are invincible and can effectively clear areas unassisted.

 The player must manually adjust the camera to aim at targets.
 The game offers an aim assist system and the aiming reticle changes color to indicate the precision of the shot.
 The player can perform executions when prompted, use walls as cover and execute a combat roll for increased mobility.
 The arenas are populated with waves of enemies all culminating to a boss fight at the end of the level.

 The game has a hub, or open world, where the player can freely explore.
 In this area, the player can spend their game currency to purchase weapons, executions or finisher moves and consumables which replenish the players health or increase their defensive stats.